Are you planning to see the British capital on your next trip?

 Construction of Our Lady of Paris commenced in 1160.
 100 years later – in 1260 – it was widely complete.
 Notre Dame’s flying buttress, its gigantic and colorful rose windows, as well as one of the world’s biggest organs make it stand out.

 The French government plans to complete Notre-Dame de Paris’s reconstruction in time for the opening of the Paris 2024 Summer Olympics.

 If you like skyscrapers, modern architecture, and wide-open spaces, head to La Défense.
 Known as the Manhattan of Paris, the neighborhood is home to the headquarters of numerous local and international companies.
 The business district hosts not only high risers, though.

-There, you’ll also find the La Grande Arche de la Défense (The Great Arc of the Defense), a building and a monument.
-The Arch is part of the perspective from The Louvre to the Triumphal Arch and measures 360 ft.
+There, you’ll also find the La Grande Arche de la Défense (The Great Arc of the Defense), which is a building and a monument at the same time.
+The Arch is part of the perspective from the Louvre to the Triumphal Arch and measures 360 ft.
 (110 m) in height.

 8 million tourists visit the neighborhood each year not only for its modern looks but also for its open-air museum, which is the largest in France.
 You can admire over 70 statues and art pieces by contemporary artists like César, Joan Miró, and François Morellet.